JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 So anyway, one weekend I get a call from one of my friends.
 I thought he was calling to do our usual teenage weekend thing of going to local video rental store,  scoring a movie of some kind, scoring some kind of alcohol and snacks of some kind and just hanging out and watching a movie and getting drunk.
 Instead he told me that he got invited to a “Slopie” party and I should come along.

 “Slopie?”
 I asked—never hearing that slang before—and he responded, “Yeah, some kids who live in Park Slope.
 They have their whole brownstone to themselves.”
-I barely knew what a brownstone was at the time, but didn’t ask; all I knew it was an expensive home of some kind in a part of Brooklyn far away from Brighton Beach so this was no apartment party… It was a house party of some kind and I was all for it.
+I barely knew what a brownstone was at the time, but didn’t ask; all I knew it was an expensive home of some kind in a part of Brooklyn far away from Brighton Beach so this was no apartment party… It was a house party of some kind and I was into it.

 So with that, I headed outside to hang out in front of the building on Ocean Parkway and wait for my ride.
 Which was always awkward.